-People with type 1 diabetes are at a heightened risk for eye complications and peripheral neuropathy.
+People with type 1 and type 2 diabetes are at a heightened risk for eye complications and peripheral neuropathy.

 You may have heard that diabetes causes eye problems and may lead to blindness.
 People with diabetes do have a higher risk of blindness than people without diabetes.
 But most people who have diabetes have nothing more than minor eye disorders over time.

 With regular checkups, you can keep minor problems minor.
 And, if you do develop a major problem, there are treatments that often work well if you begin them right away.

 How the eye works

 To understand what happens in eye disorders, it helps to understand how the eye works.
 The eye is covered with a tough outer membrane.
 The covering in front is clear and curved.
 This curved area is the cornea, which focuses light while protecting the eye.

 After light passes through the cornea, it travels through a space called the anterior chamber (which is filled with a protective fluid called the aqueous humor), through the pupil (which is a hole in the iris, the colored part of the eye), and then through a lens that performs more focusing.
 Finally, light passes through another fluid-filled chamber in the center of the eye (the vitreous) and strikes the back of the eye, the retina.